Mike Davis Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Matchup vs. New Orleans

-- Davis has averaged 5.4 rushing yards per game in his seven career matchups against the Saints, 25.1 fewer yards than his over/under in Sunday's game.
+- Over his seven career matchups against them, Davis has averaged 5.4 rushing yards per game versus the Saints, 25.1 fewer than his over/under in Sunday's game.

-- In seven games against the Saints Davis has not run for a touchdown.
+- In seven games versus the Saints Davis has not run for a touchdown.

 - Note: Davis' stats vs. Saints date back to 2016.

-- The Saints allow 95.4 yards per game on the ground, the NFL's fourth-ranked rush defense.
+- Allowing 95.4 rushing yards per game, the Saints have the fourth-ranked run defense in the NFL.

-- The Saints have conceded 11 rushing touchdowns, fifth in the league.

 Recent Performances

-- Against the Bills last week, Davis rushed eight times for 42 yards (5.2 yards per carry) and scored one touchdown.
+- In last week's matchup with the Bills, Davis ran for 42 yards on eight carries (averaging 5.2 yards per carry) while scoring one touchdown on the ground.

-- During his last three games, Davis has 91 yards on 21 carries (30.3 ypg), with one touchdown.
+- During his last three games, Davis has rushed for 91 yards (30.3 per game) on 21 carries with one touchdown.

 Davis' Atlanta Teammates